-Analysis | Where the race stands, 5 days from Election Day
+Analysis | Where the race stands, five days from Election Day

 Georgia is increasingly pivotal

-The polls are coming thick and fast now, and a story line in one increasingly pivotal state — Georgia — deserves some attention.
+The polls are coming thick and fast now, and a storyline in one increasingly pivotal state — Georgia — deserves attention.

 As I wrote earlier Thursday, Joe Biden picking off this state, which has trended Democratic of late and is polling dead even, would be huge for his path to victory.
 But the state is also increasingly important in another regard: It could tip the battle for the Senate to the Democrats.

-A Monmouth University poll released Wednesday showed Biden leading Trump there by five points among registered voters, which is a notable shift from last month (Trump +1).
+A Monmouth University poll released Wednesday showed Biden leading Trump there by five percentage points among registered voters, which is a notable shift from last month (Trump +1).
 Other polls show a closer race.

-Perhaps more notably, though, it shows even bigger shifts in the state’s Senate races.
+Perhaps more notably, it shows even bigger shifts in the state’s Senate races.

 While Sen. David Perdue (R-Ga.) led by six points last month, the margin swung nine points to Democrat Jon Ossoff, who was at 49 percent to Perdue’s 46 percent.